Muslim Pharmacist in BC with $200K in Corporate Retained Earnings: Halal Investing Inside a CCPC in 2026

 Before Fatima puts a single dollar of retained earnings into corporate halal ETFs, she should confirm that all personal registered accounts are maxed out.
 The order of priority:

-All three accounts can hold the same halal ETFs (HLAL, SPUS) that she would buy in the corporate account — but with zero annual tax on dividends, zero inclusion-rate penalty on capital gains, and zero CDA elections to manage.
+All three accounts can hold the same halal ETFs (HLAL, SPUS) that she would buy in the corporate account — but with zero annual tax on dividends, zero capital gains tax on growth, and zero CDA elections to manage.
 Personal registered accounts are strictly better than corporate accounts for halal investing, dollar for dollar.
 The corporate account is for the surplus that has nowhere else to go.

 The Seven-Year Rule: When Corporate Deferral Beats Personal Extraction